ardalis/HttpClientTestExtensions/README.md

 // POST and ensure response contains a substring string result = client.PostAndEnsureSubstringAsync("/authors", content, "OMG!");

+// POST and assert a 302 is returned await client.PostAndEnsureRedirectAsync("/oldone", content, "/newone");

 // POST and assert a 400 is returned await client.PostAndEnsureBadRequestAsync("/authors", "banana");